Projective normality of model varieties and related results: Introduction

 Consider the following.

-\begin{question} Let $M$ be a wonderful variety and, for $\calL, \calL' \in \Pic(M)$, consider the multiplication map
+\begin{question} Let $M$ be a wonderful variety and, for $\mathcal L, \mathcal L' \in \Pic(M)$, consider the multiplication map

-Is $m_{\mathcal L,\mathcal L'}$ surjective for all globally generated $\calL, \calL'$? \end{question}
+Is $m_{\mathcal L,\mathcal L'}$ surjective for all globally generated $\mathcal L, \mathcal L'$? \end{question}

-In the case of a flag variety, the answer to the previous question is affirmative, indeed by the Borel-Weil theorem $\Gamma(M,\calL)$ is a simple $G$-module for all $\calL \in \Pic(M)$.
-In the case of an adjoint symmetric wonderful variety a still affirmative answer was given by R.~Chiriv{\`\i} and the third named author in \cite{CM} with an inductive argument.
-In the special case of the wonderful compactification of an adjoint group (regarded as a symmetric $G\times G$-variety) the same was obtained by S.S.~Kannan \cite{Ka} with a more direct method.
+In the case of a flag variety, the answer to the previous question is affirmative, indeed by the Borel-Weil theorem $\Gamma(M,\mathcal L)$ is a simple $G$-module for all $\mathcal L \in \Pic(M)$.
+In the case of the wonderful compactification of an adjoint group (regarded as a symmetric $G\times G$-variety) a still affirmative answer was obtained by S.S.~Kannan \cite{Ka} with a very explicit analysis.
+In the case of any adjoint symmetric wonderful variety the same was obtained by R.~Chiriv{\`\i} and the third named author in \cite{CM} with an inductive argument.
 In general, when all the above-mentioned multiplication maps are surjective, it follows that the image of $M$ in the dual projective space of the complete linear system associated to any globally generated line bundle is projectively normal.